carolwanjohi/personal-recap/README.md

 ## Description

-This is a folder that contains short codes to practice new consepts.
+This is a folder that contains short codes to practice new concepts.

 ## Setup/Installation Requirements